-- 1) Grabbing the saddle horn or any other part of the saddle. - 2) Illegal use of hands on reins.
+- 1) Grabbing the saddle horn or any other part of the saddle.

+- 2) Illegal use of hands on reins.

+- 3) Use of prohibited equipment.

-RANCH HORSE PLEASURE - SR. RIDER (this class is adapted from ARHA Ranch Riding to meet the needs of the Kentucky 4-H Horse Program) - Exhibitors must be between the ages of 14-18 years old as of January 1 of the current year (see General Rules #10).
+RANCH PLEASURE - SR. RIDER (this class is adapted from ARHA Ranch Riding to meet the needs of the Kentucky 4-H Horse Program) - Exhibitors must be between the ages of 14-18 years old as of January 1 of the current year (see General Rules #10).
 Refer to the Addendum for equipment guidelines.

 A horse will be shown at three gaits - the walk, jog and lope.
 He will also be asked to reverse away from the rail, to stop and to back.
 The judge may ask for an extended walk or jog.
 Extended jog may be ridden by sitting in the saddle, posting or standing in the stirrups.
 This class will be judged on the performance, athletic ability, condition and conformation of the horse.
 Horses must work both ways of the ring at all three gaits to demonstrate their ability with different leads.
-At the discretion of the judge, horses may be asked to extend the walk and the jog, one or both ways of the ring.
-The extended jog is a definite two-beat lengthening of the stride, covering more ground.
 Cadence and balance with smoothness are more essential than speed.
 Passing is permissible and should not be penalized as long as the horse maintains a proper and even cadence and rhythm.
-A willing horse will not ring their tail, or be blatantly disobedient to the rider's cues or demands.
+A willing horse will not ring their tail or be blatantly disobedient to the rider's cues or demands.
 The horse should drive off his hind quarters using it as a driving force for his body.
 The horse should not carry his head behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving the appearance of resistance.
 Horses are required to back easily and stand quietly.
 Horses are to be reversed to the inside (away from the rail).
 They may be required to reverse at the walk or jog at the discretion of the judge, but shall not be asked to reverse at the lope.
 Judge may ask for additional and individual(s) work of the same nature from any horse.
 Rider shall not be required to dismount except in the event the judge wishes to check equipment.
 Horses are to be shown at a walk, jog and lope on a reasonably loose rein or light contact without undue restraint.
 Horse needs to be well groomed, with a healthy disposition and coat.
 However, hair dyes or fresh hoof black, hoof polish and/or oil is not allowed and will result in the horse being disqualified from the class.
 No braided or banded manes or tail extensions.
 Clipping ears, bridle path, roached manes, muzzle, and legs is left to the discretion of the exhibitor and has no bearing on the horse's conformation and/or performance.
 Equipment with silver should not count over a good working outfit.
 Silver on bridles and saddles is discouraged.